collosic/xertimer/README.md

 1. Add a settings for each user in order to save site settings
 2. Add options for different sounds for the timer
 3. Add a light/dark theme option
+4. Add landscape view

 ### Known issues

 1. Facebook provider login not functional
-2. Guest log in not functional
-3. SVG circle timer does not function properly in Safari or iOS browsers, the timer works fine though.
+2. SVG circle timer does not function properly in Safari or iOS browsers, the timer works fine though.

 ### License